jarun/buku/README.md

 Options
-  -a URL tag 1, tag 2, ...   add URL as bookmark with comma separated tags -d N                       delete entry at index N -D                         delete ALL bookmarks
+  -a URL tag 1, tag 2, ...   add URL as bookmark with comma separated tags -d N                       delete entry at DB index N (from -P output) -D                         delete ALL bookmarks
-  -i N                       insert entry at index N, useful to fill deleted index -p N                       show details of bookmark record at index N -P                         show all bookmarks along with real index from database -s keyword(s)              search all bookmarks for a (partial) tag or each keyword -u N                       update entry at index N (from output of -P) -w                         fetch title info from web, works with -a, -i, -u -z                         show debug information
+  -i N                       insert entry at DB index N, useful to fill deleted index -o N                       open URL at DB index N in browser -p N                       show details of bookmark record at DB index N -P                         show all bookmarks along with index from DB -s keyword(s)              search all bookmarks for a (partial) tag or each keyword -u N                       update entry at DB index N -w                         fetch title info from web, works with -a, -i, -u -z                         show debug information
                              you can either add or update or delete in one instance